Introduction

 Automating Resume Screening

 It’s quite exhausting processing hundreds of resumes.
-AI-based software like Hiretual and Eightfold AI can browse through thousands of resumes in mere seconds and choose the most effective candidates for the job, which is specified along with the required skills.
-The Society for Human Resource Management reports that AI can trim the screening time of resumes by up to 75%.
+Software programs Hiretual and Eightfold AI utilize artificial intelligence to scan thousands of resumes in seconds and select the top candidates whose skills match the job requirements.
+According to the Society for Human Resource Management, AI technology reduces resume screening time by up to three-quarters.

 AI-Powered Chatbots